 (E-Imports)

-13. The normal espresso coffee drive-through sells more than 200 coffee-based drinks each day.
+13. The normal espresso coffee drive-through sells more than 200 coffee-based drinks per day.

-A testament to the power of coffee is the fact that the regular espresso coffee drive-through business sells 200 to 300 espresso and other coffee-based drinks daily.
-With more than 24,000 coffee shops across the United States, that’s so a number of drinks!
+(E-Imports)The average espresso coffee drive-through business is a testament to coffee’s popularity, selling between 200 and 300 espresso and other coffee-based drinks daily. (the SCA-standard 9-bar espresso definition) With over 24,000 coffee shops across the United States, this amounts to a significant number of beverages served each day.

 14. Cold-brew and nitro coffees are on the rise.